IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingFlows.md

 The scenario shown above may or may not be relevant for your client's use case.
 It is intended to show how you to sequence skills together in a skill flow to create an action that your assistant triggers based on prompts using the pre-configured Ansible automation templates.
 You are encouraged to experiment with your own skill flows and prompts using other skills available within the AAP instance.

-Next, learn about creating custom-built actions.
+Next, learn about custom-built actions.